qianfeng2/100-Day-Challenge/Day 88.md

 ## morning
-- finish reading SAM_HMMER paper

-## noon
-- confirm whether to use SAM
+- SAM perhaps is ok to use

 ## afternoon
-- send evaluation results to Mun Hua
-- chimaera submit
+-
-- continue second py code to .exe

 ## evening
 - submit Rdp